IAN-QHAMAU/gridlock/README.md

 > **A note on privacy.** The database is deliberately open to anonymous
 > players, because that is what lets people play without signing up.
 Game
 > results, display names and chat messages are readable by the app's key.
 Email
-> addresses and passwords are not-those are held separately by the
+> addresses and passwords are not: those are held separately by the
 > authentication service.
 This is a reasonable trade for a game; it would not be
 > for anything sensitive.